Stan Freberg: 1960s and later

 In 1960, in the light of the payola scandal, Freberg made a two-sided single titled "The Old Payola Roll Blues", which tells the story of a corrupt recording studio promoter (voiced by Jesse White) who finds "Clyde Ankle" (a play on the name of singer Paul Anka, with a storyline paralleling that of Bob Marcucci's discovery of Fabian), a teenager who cannot sing.
 Clyde records a song called "High School OO OO", which lasted only a few seconds.
 (Noting the brevity, Ankle asks, "Isn't that kind of a short song?" to which the producer answers, "Yeah, it gets more plays that way.")
 "I Was on My Way to High School" (complete with fake audience noise from a "scream machine") is the corresponding flip side.

 The promoter then tries to bribe a disc jockey at a jazz station to play the song on the air, which he flatly refuses, suspecting that the promoter was never in the music business in the first place.
 Afterward, a song in the big band style heralds the end of rock and roll and a resurgence of swing and jazz.
-Freberg's record was on the Hot 100 only the week of Leap Day 1960, at #99, about three and a half months after Tommy Facenda's multi-versioned "High School U.S.A." peaked at #28.
+Freberg's record was on the Hot 100 only the week of Leap Day 1960, at No. 99, about three and a half months after Tommy Facenda's multi-versioned "High School U.S.A." peaked at No. 28.
 Alan Freed, whose career fell prey to charges of payola, reportedly laughed at Freberg's interpretation of the scandal.